jan4j/Automatic-Stock-Analysis-Report/README.md

 ```

+Sometimes there is on Mac a SSL Error when you execute the program the first time.
+To fix this go /Applications/Python 3.6/Install Certificates.command and then click on "install certificates.command".
 If these steps do not work you can otherwise download the repository and install the modules manually (see **Documentation**).